Hounfor/The-Big-Deal-Add-On/README.md

 – TBD campaign is now limited to a timeline from April 3034 to April 3056.

+– Changed enemies in the mission with the RF2-A test drive.

 – Some special enemies were armed with Inferno SRMs in the СAС version.
 Now they are armed with them in the base version as well.
 Get a fire extinguisher, ha-ha.

 – Updated data for manual input.